 This organic produce company creates its own tea.
 Abel & Cole uses a bi-product of corn starch, called soilon, to make its plastic-free tea bags.
 This makes the bags biodegradable at the right temperature.
 The brand packages its products in brown recyclable paper bags.
 It uses Nature-flex inner linings that are compostable as well.

 Supermarkets are also joining the wagon to make the switch.
 Sainsbury has plans to switch to a plant-based option for its tea bags.
 Previously, it used polypropylene in its products as a sealant.
 Moving forward, the supermarket has announced its plans to eliminate plastics completely in its products.

 Scientists have carried out tests to determine whether these tea bags contained plastic.
 Over time, we can see more brands being transparent about their desire to make changes.

 Twinings has also stated that it's striving to improve its use of materials.
 This is to ensure that they are fully home-compostable.
 The brand provides a loose-leaf tea range for people that would rather switch to that option.
 You can add these tea leaves to your home compost and watch them break down with other waste products.

 Eco-conscious consumers are increasingly demanding transparency and accountability from brands.
-As a result of this and brands' sustainability commitments, we've seen a rise in plastic-free tea bag alternatives.
+As a result of this and the brands' sustainability commitments, we've seen a rise in plastic-free tea bag alternatives.
 These options are better for both the people and the planet.
 This means you can enjoy your mug of tea while staying sustainable without all the plastic.

 Loose-leaf tea is one of the most sustainable ways to enjoy tea.
 It is plastic-free and sealant-free.
 You don't have to worry about metal staple sealing or plastics with loose-leaf tea.
 Other alternatives include reusable tea bags for your tea leaves and plastic-free tea bag brands.